top of page

 Singapore Harbour's Breakwater, Quarantine, Coal and Oil Hulks

 'Blue Funnel Line/Ocean S.S.
 Co.
 Ltd/East Indian Ocean S.S.
 Co.
 Ltd and other Singapore-based feeder lines' contained in the PDF file at right is a detailed history of the feeder lines based in Singapore which served the mainline ships of the Blue Funnel Line operating between the U.K. and the Far East.
 The illustrated history and fleetlist of nearly 50 pages tells of the ships which operated on these services from GANYMEDE in 1879 until the last sailing of CENTAUR at the end of 1983.
 The Chinese School painting below shows HEBE built for the Deli feeder line in 1885.
 The list includes many rare photographs.
+At the bottom of our 'Overseas' page we have a selected photographs of Blue Funnel ships operating on the mainline servce to the Far East.

 The KPM’s Original Thirteen and the Long Afterlives in China and Japan of VAN DIEMEN, SPEELMAN and SWAERDECROON in the PDF file at right tells of the original 13 ships of the Koninklijke Paketvaart Maatschappij (KPM) which in January 1891 took over the mail contract for the Netherlands East Indies, now Indonesia.
 This study discusses the ships' origin, design, careers and the vessels they operated with.
 We have particularly focussed on the careers in China and Japan of three of the ships which lived past the age of 50 years.
 The photo below from the collection of Martin Lindenborn shows SPEELMAN arriving at a river port in the Netherlands East Indies in 1890.